-Interdisciplinary, Capstone, and Research Courses HER-J 520 Project Management/Public Art (3 cr.)
+Interdisciplinary, Capstone, and Research Courses

+HER-J 520 Project Management/Public Art (3 cr.)
 P: Graduate student or consent of instructor.
 Examination of trends in public art in the 20th and 21st centuries.
 Course explores challenges, opportunities, and procedures for artists working in the public sphere.

 HER-J 530 University Visual Art Teaching Practicum (3 cr.)
-P: Graduate student with a B.F.A. in studio art.
+P: Graduate student with a BFA in studio art.
 Introduction to techniques, topics, and goals of teaching studio art courses at the undergraduate level.

 HER-R 511 Visual Research (Variable Title) (3 cr.)

-Specially arranged instruction within specialized subject area.
+P: Consent of the instructor Specially arranged instruction within specialized subject area.
 May take form of field experience, in which case there will be close collaboration between specialized faculty member and the work supervisor, who will jointly evaluate performance.
 May be taken with approval of dean, who will confer with appropriate faculty.

 HER-R 512 Visual Research (Variable Title) (3 cr.)

-Specially arranged instruction within specialized subject area.
+P: Consent of instructor Specially arranged instruction within specialized subject area.
 May take form of field experience, in which case there will be close collaboration between specialized faculty member and the work supervisor, who will jointly evaluate performance.
 May be taken with approval of dean, who will confer with appropriate faculty.

-HER-R 529 Interdisciplinary Collaboration in the

-Visual Arts (3 cr.)
-P: M.F.A. student or consent of instructor.
-A studio-based course designed to foster the cross-fertilization of ideas across media emphasis areas.
+HER-R 529 Interdisciplinary Collaboration in the Visual Arts (3 cr.)
+P: MFA in Visual Art student or consent of instructor A studio-based course designed to foster the cross-fertilization of ideas across media emphasis areas.